framely/community/docs/guide/build-module.md

 Now that you have finished declaring a service, you can [create a pull request](./opencui-flow.md#create-a-pull-request), [view it and merge it into the master](./opencui-flow.md#review-and-merge-pull-request).

 ## Build CUI for the service
-To offer a functionality through a conversational user interface, you need to define a skill.
+To offer a functionality through a conversational user interface (CUI), you need to define a skill.
 A skill is essentially a function type with dialog annotations, allowing chatbot to create a callable object to activate the service.
 The input parameters of the function are captured by the skill's slots, and the function's return can be displayed using its response.

 As always, to build a type, we should first define its dependent types.
 In this case, the skill you will build does not require new types, so you can start to define a skill that utilizes service APIs right away.